GenomeInfo/2018-02-06-QIMR-Berghofer/_episodes/08-run-quit.md

     {: .python}

 ### With enhanced IPython shell

 *   Type `ipython` to invoke IPython, an ''enhanced'' interactive shell.
-*   Repeat the commands above.
+*   Repeat the statements above.
+*   `ipython` interprets Python statements exactly the same way as the `python` REPL.
+*   It has some additional useful features, like code completion, syntax highlighting, and "magic" commands that begin with the '%' character — type `%magic` to see a list of them.

 ### With IDLE

 *   Type `idle` to invoke the Python Integrated Development and Learning Environment in interactive (shell) mode.
-*   Repeat the commands above.
+*   Repeat the statements above.

 ## Python programs are plain text files.